Different types of attribution

 The model trains every Thursday.
 On Friday, you see the numbers from the new trained model;

-New campaigns / adsets / ads that are added during the week (before Thursday) will have an effect based on prediction*.
+New campaigns / ad sets / ads that are added during the week (before Thursday) will have an effect based on prediction*.

 MTA vs UMM